-Wisconsin follows section 1202 100% tax exclusion on capital gains from the sale of QSBS, for stock acquired after December 31, 2013.
+Wisconsin follows section 1202, but at a 50% tax exclusion on capital gains from the sale of QSBS, for stock acquired after December 31, 2013.
 Therefore, capital gains on the sale of QSBS acquired after Dec.
-31, 2013 will not only be excluded from federal income taxes but also state income taxes if all of the guidelines are followed.
+31, 2013 will not only be excluded from federal income taxes but also partially for state income taxes if all of the guidelines are followed.

 Federal QSBS Exclusions and State Tax Implications

 Allowing capital gains tax exclusions for Qualified Small Business Stocks (QSBS) encourages investment in US small business.
 QSBS laws help provide capital for these businesses while offering a savvy tax strategy for investors who want to minimize capital gains taxes.

 Investors who hold qualified small business stock for at least 5 years can exclude up to $10,000,000 or more of their recognized capital gains from their taxable income if certain criteria are met.